 But when Spotify reduces the volume, you can be sure that your mix remains the same, because here only a "fader" reduces the volume without compressing the song.

 If the nominal level is e.g. -14 dB (Yes, LUFs are also measured in dB!) and the file has a level of 10 dB when analysed, i.e. 4 dB above, this information is stored and when the file is played, the level is reduced so that it corresponds to the default level suggested by the platform.

 So by now it doesn't make sense to try to master your song louder than the others, because the platforms will reduce the volume anyway to equalise everything.
 Your song will sound different from what you wanted - not a good idea.

 So it's enough to make sure that the song at least meets the requirements of the platform, but doesn't fall below.

-If mastering is done with the aim of achieving a high volume level, it only reduces our chances of getting good audio quality, as you have to distort the peaks, and the best possible representation of our music, as the platforms will automatically adjust the level at the end.
+If mastering is done with the aim of achieving a high volume level, it only reduces our chances of getting good audio quality because you have to distort the peaks.
+Done subtly, this can sound good, but clipping can quickly destroy a song.